worldofmarcus/project-portfolio-5/README.md

 * **Facebook and Instagram (social media marketing)**

 Social Media marketing is a great tool if it's done in the right way.
 Kollektiv Fem has a presence on social media through the platforms Facebook and Instagram.
 It helps Kollektiv Fem to communicate with both existing customers but also potential new ones.
 Through the social media platforms Kollektiv Fem can create engagement, interact on a broad level and maintain brand recognition.
 For Kollektiv Fem the product sale is being made on the site why it is very important to use the social media platforms to boost traffic to the website (i.e. when a new blog has been published or when the product of the month has been released).
-For now Kollektiv Fem only works with organic growth but will most likely start with payed ads to target specific customer groups in the future.
+For now Kollektiv Fem only focuses on organic growth but will most likely start with payed ads to target specific customer groups in the future.

 <details><summary><b>Kollektiv Fem - Facebook</b></summary>